Johnny Paul Koroma: Special Court for Sierra Leone

 In early 2002, the government of Sierra Leone and the United Nations signed a bilateral treaty establishing the Special Court for Sierra Leone, mandated to try those who "bear the greatest responsibility" for crimes against humanity, war crimes, and other serious violations of international humanitarian law.
 According to the indictment, the RUF/AFRC, under the orders of Koroma, had led armed attacks in Sierra Leone in which the primary targets included civilians, humanitarian aid workers, and UN peacekeeping forces.

 These attacks served the purpose of terrorizing the population as a form of punishment for not supporting rebel activities.
 They included such crimes as looting, murder, mutilations, sexual violence, and rape.
 Child soldiers were conscripted, and women and girls were kidnapped to be raped or turned into sex slaves.
 Men and boys were also abducted and forced to work or fight for the rebel groups.

 On 7 March 2003, the prosecutor of the Special Court issued his first indictments.
 For his role in the RUF/AFRC, Koroma was among them.
 He fled Freetown in December, reportedly to Liberia.
 On 1 June 2003, he was officially declared dead under mysterious circumstances, said to have been murdered.
 However, the prosecutor has yet to withdraw the indictment against Koroma.
 An October 2006 newspaper headline in Freetown read, "Johnny Paul has 1,000 armed soldiers".

 According to an unconfirmed report in September 2008, Koroma's remains were found buried in Foya, a village in Liberia's Lofa County.
 However, Stephen Rapp, the Special Court's prosecutor, noted that DNA tests on the remains found in Lofa County did not match Koroma's DNA.
 As of 2010, many still believe Koroma was executed somewhere in Lofa at the hands of former President Charles Taylor of Liberia.

-Three witnesses—former Vice President Moses Blah of Liberia; Joseph Zig Zag Marzah, a former member of Taylor’s National Patriotic Front of Liberia (NPFL) rebel group; and a protected witness—testified that while they had not witnessed Koroma's execution, Taylor had told them about it.
+Three witnesses—former Vice President Moses Blah of Liberia; Joseph Zig Zag Marzah, a former member of Taylor's National Patriotic Front of Liberia (NPFL) rebel group; and a protected witness—testified that while they had not witnessed Koroma's execution, Taylor had told them about it.
 In October 2010, Taylor's defense team filed a motion to have these testimonies removed as evidence, alleging that the prosecution had bribed the three witnesses, but this motion was rejected the following month.

-Apparently Koroma in the end only died on 10 or 11 August 2017 in his home village Binkolo.
+Koroma allegedly died on 10 or 11 August 2017 in his home village of Binkolo.